briansunter/graph/site/src/content/logseq/notetaking-with-ai.md

 These new technologies allow you to search, summarize and categorize your notes.
 You can also use AI to generate new notes instead of just analyzing them.

 Here are a few of my favorite new techniques and technologies.
 Some of these you can use today, but many haven't been built into any notes app.
-The big tech companies are using all these techniques, but the average user doesn't k they exist.
+The big tech companies are using all these techniques, but the average user doesn't know they exist.

 ## Graph Analysis